w3c/wot-thing-description/proposals/hypermedia-control-2/README.md

 First, we want to **start** by describing that such requests can be sent to the Thing by adding new operations.

-Initially, we have the following TD is consumed by the Consumer:
+Initially, we have the following TD that is consumed by the Consumer:

 ```json
 {